DIY Fireworks is a fun New Year’s activity for toddlers and preschoolers. This activity is easy to set up and all you need is three supplies.

 - Talk about fireworks and when you can see them.

-- Show a video about fireworks.
+- Show a video of fireworks.
+Like the one below.

 - Talk about the noises.
 Are they loud or quiet?